Classic Chelada - A Mexican Beer Cocktail made with Lime

 • Add freshly squeezed lime juice into the glass, add a pinch of sea salt, and stir until salt dissolves.

 • Add ice cubes and pour in the chilled beer.
-If needed, stir gently to incorporate the lime juice with the beer.
+If needed, stir gently.

 Nutrition